OpenNebula-unmantained/addon-jclouds4one/README.md

 ## Usage

-There is two ways to setup the OpenNebula Cloud Controller: by following the Step 1-4 or using the setup script at `/etc/one/jclouds-labs_setup/setup.sh`
+There is two ways to setup the OpenNebula Cloud Controller (as oneadmin user): by following the Step 1-4 or using the setup script `/etc/one/jclouds_setup/setup.sh`.

 ###Step 1 - Setup the Cluster

-Create a cluster on Opennebula, named for example 'jclouds', using either the Sunstone GUI or via the following command:
+Create a cluster on Opennebula, named for example 'JClouds', using either the Sunstone GUI or via the following command:

 	$ onecluster create JClouds